ajy25/TabularMagic/README.md

 python tm-install.py uninstall
 ```

+TabularMagic is built on top of the standard Python data science stack (pandas, NumPy, Matplotlib).

 ## Getting started

 We can build a TabularMagic object from a provided dataset.
-The
-TabularMagic object allows for rapid exploratory data analysis.
+The TabularMagic object allows for rapid exploratory data analysis.
 ```
 import pandas as pd
 import matplotlib.pyplot as plt